genier-developer/rick-and-morty/README.md

 # Rick and Morty Viewer

 This project is a web application for viewing characters from the TV show "Rick and Morty" using the open [Rick and Morty API](https://rickandmortyapi.com/).
-The application is built using Vite, React, TypeScript, RTK Query, and Material-UI (MUI).
+The application is built using Vite, React, TypeScript, RTK Query.

 ## Features